 Here are some indicative prices for different edX training options:

-- Individual courses: Often free to study, with a fee for an official assessment and certificate.
+- Individual courses: Often free to study, with a fee for an official assessment and verified certificate.
 The free option is known as “auditing” a course.
-Taking the “verified” path tends to cost from $49 to $125.
+Taking the verified track tends to cost from $49 to $125.

-- MicroMasters programs: These multi-course graduate-level learning paths can count towards a Master’s degree, and start at around $700.
+- MicroMasters programs: These multi-course graduate-level learning paths can count towards a Master’s degree, thus reducing the overall cost of the Master’s Degree.
+Prices vary quite significantly but the majority are in the $540-$1500 range.

 If you access edX outside the US, you will likely see prices in your equivalent local currency.